 Combine all your ingredients in a bowl and stir until smooth.
 The consistency should be that of a thick dressing – not so thick that you can’t drizzle it over your salad.
 Think of the consistency of creamy salad dressings.
 Omit the sweetener for Whole30, and omit the paprika for AIP (or use the alternative ingredients.)

 All that’s left is to assemble your Big Mac Salad!
 Toss together your lettuce, remaining pickles, ground beef, and onions.
-Top with cheddar cheese (omit for Whole30 and AIP) and drizzle with your Big Mac Sauce.
+Top with cheddar cheese (swap with the dairy free cheese sauce for Whole30 and AIP) and drizzle with your Big Mac Sauce.

 You can assemble this salad ahead of time, since romaine lettuce will hold up pretty well for a few days.
 If you pre-assemble your salad or make a few servings, I recommend leaving off the Big Mac Sauce until you’re ready to eat.